ezyr9/udacity-project-5/README.md

 ## Explaination on how to deployed the EKS cluster by using CloudFormation

-I have used the  [Jenekinfile.init](https://github.com/ezyr9/udacity-project-5/blob/main/Jenkinsfile.init) to create the infrastructure: bash ./scripts/cfn/cfn-deploy-network.sh:
+I have used the  [Jenekinfile.init](https://github.com/ezyr9/udacity-project-5/blob/main/Jenkinsfile.init) to create the infrastructure

+* bash ./scripts/cfn/cfn-deploy-network.sh:
 ```
 /usr/local/bin/aws cloudformation deploy \
         --template-file cfn/network.yaml \